top of page

 The youngest British ascent (26).

-Simon reached the summit of the rarely climbed 7000m peak within just 6 days of arriving to its base camp, becoming the youngest British person to climb Himlung.
+I reached the summit of the rarely climbed 7000m peak within just 6 days of arriving to its base camp, becoming the youngest British person to climb Himlung.

 Mera Peak, 6476m

-Simon's third successful 6000m climb during the 2016 spring season in Nepal.
+My third successful 6000m climb during the 2016 spring season in Nepal.
 Summiting on 1st June, which marks the beginning of the monsoon season.
 With views from the summit of Everest, Lhotse, Makalu, Kangchenjunga, Cho Oyu and Ama Dablam, among many other legendary peaks.

 IMG_2904.JPG